ecupak/BlockLetterMaker/README.md

 ## Summary
-Turns text ino a "blockified" message.
+This turns entered text into a "blockified" multi-line message.

-Runs in Excel.
+This is an Excel file and only runs in the desktop version.

 ## Usage
 Enter your text in merged cell I1.
 Then, press the "Generate Text" button.